Speeding Tickets - Rates start at $98

 Hiring a lawyer for speeding or other traffic ticket defense may be a practical, reasonable option.
 By successfully contesting a speeding ticket, you may keep your license, your good record, and prevent a later moving violation from being charged as a second offense, subject to higher penalties.
 How fast were you going?
 What was the actual speed limit?
 Was the technology used to clock your speed reliable?
 Have you ever used a PJC?
 Were you charged with a violation on NC GS Section 20-141(J1)?
 A charge of driving more than 20 miles per hour over a 55 mph limit is very different than a charge of going 55 in a 25 mile per hour zone.
 Every situation is unique, and only after talking to an attorney will you know what your options are.

-The all inclusive cost to hire Raleigh Speeding Ticket Lawyer Wiley Nickel to handle your traffic ticket begins at $270.
-The flat fee includes your required court costs of $188 and any possible fines.
+The all inclusive cost to hire Raleigh Speeding Ticket Lawyer Wiley Nickel to handle your traffic ticket begins at $98.
+The flat rates does not include court costs and fines (those generally range from $188 to $263 for most speeding ticket cases).
 Mishandling your traffic ticket can be very costly.
 If your ticket is handled the wrong way you can get costly insurance points.
 Each insurance point will cause your premiums to rise for about $200 per year for the next three years.

 For many clients a reduction to the non-moving violation of improper equipment is the best option.
 A reduction to improper equipment means no insurance points and no DMV points.
-The flat fee for a ticket that is eligible for a reduction to improper equipment is $370.
-The costs are slightly higher because there are extra court costs and fines when tickets are handled this way.
+The flat fee for a ticket that is eligible for a reduction to improper equipment is also $98.
+The costs of $263 for an improper equipment reduction are slightly higher because there are extra court costs and fines when tickets are handled this way.
 The benefit is knowing that you won't have DMV points or insurance points with the improper equipment reduction.

 The Law Offices of Wiley Nickel, PLLC